patelkvraj/responsive-website/README.md

 ## Technologies Used

+### HTML5

-- HTML5: For the website's structure and content.
+For the website's structure and content.

+### CSS3

-- CSS3: For styling and layout.
+For styling and layout.

+## Key Accomplisments

+### Responsive Design

+The website features a responsive design, meaning it seamlessly adapts to various device sizes.
+This ensures an optimal viewing experience whether you're accessing it from a desktop computer, tablet, or smartphone.

+### Printer Friendy Layout

+We've implemented a dedicated printer-friendly layout for the website's content.
+When users print pages from the site, they'll experience a clean, optimized version free from unnecessary on-screen elements like navigation, sidebars, and ads, ensuring the main content is clear and easy to read on paper.

 ## Learning Resources & Acknowledgements